Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/08-User-Environment-Management/I. User Folder-Redirection Settings.md

 ## 🗂️ 6.
 Screenshot Storage

-All screenshots for this configuration should be saved in:
+All screenshots for this section can be found in:
 📂 [`06-Screenshots/XX.
 Folder-Redirection Settings`](https://github.com/Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/tree/main/06-Screenshots/XX.%20Folder-Redirection%20Settings)